thunderbird/pulumi/docs/getting-started.rst

   source ./venv/bin/activate
   pip install -U -r requirements.txt

-You can now develop Python Pulumi code in that directory, as shown in the follow section.
+You can now develop Python Pulumi code in that directory, as shown in the following section.

 Use this module
 ^^^^^^^^^^^^^^^